utomic-media/directus-extension-field-actions/README.md

 #### Hide field value (_display only_)
 - Hides the field value for a button only mode
-- Mostly to be used in combinaiton with button lables
+- Mostly to be used in combinaiton with button labels

-#### Button lables (_display only_)
+#### Button labels (_display only_)
-- Add custom lables to the copy-/ and link icons for the display
+- Add custom labels to the copy-/ and link icons for the display
 - Mostly to be used in combinaiton with the "Hide field value" option for a button only mode

 <br />